aditiiixx/BMI-Calculator/README.md

 # BMI Calculator App

-This is a Flutter application that calculates your Body Mass Index (BMI) based on your height and weight.
+This is a Flutter application that calculates your Body Mass Index (BMI) based on your height, weight, age and gender.

 ## Features

-* Calculates BMI based on user input (height and weight)
+* Calculates BMI based on user input (height, weight, age and gender)
 * Displays the calculated BMI value
 * Interprets the BMI value (e.g., underweight, normal, overweight)
 * User-friendly interface